udontur/turix/README.md

   - Settings
   - Essential Tabs, Pinned Tabs, Workspaces
   - Non-sensitive extension settings
+2. p10k configuration
+p10k is not declared by home manager because of it's large file size.
+New p10k setup will be prompt by the p10k configurator.

 ## ✅ To Do List
 ### 🚧 Fixes